DaveedDomingo/daveeddomingo.github.io/_pages/teaching.md

 1. [**Understanding Operating System Overhead**](https://github.com/DaveedDomingo/OS-Invocation-Assignment)
 In this assignment, students will explore the cost of context switching and OS invocation by timing System Calls and Signal Handling.
 2. [**CPU Virtualization: User Level Threads and Scheduler**](https://github.com/DaveedDomingo/User-Level-Thread-Library-Project)
-In this assignments students will explore CPU virutalization by implementing their own user-level threading library and scheduler.
+In this assignments students will explore CPU virtualization by implementing their own user-level threading library and scheduler.

 #### **Distributed Systems Projects**
 1. [**Understanding RPCs: The Bulletin Board Web Service**](https://github.com/DaveedDomingo/GRPC-Bulletin-Board-Project)